Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 OpenAI appears to be making progress in allowing LLMs to return code in structured JSON responses without harming the code quality.
-But it seems premature to consider switching from plain text to JSON-wrapped code.
+But it still seems premature to consider switching from plain text to JSON-wrapped code.